YatharthChauhan2362/TO-DO_LIST/README.md

 - Applied to organize your tasks with the following data: title, description, date, mark as complete and mark as important.
 - Tasks are organized into routes: today's tasks, important tasks, incomplete, complete, all tasks and tasks by directory (folder).
 Directories and tasks can be edited or deleted.
 In addition, there is a main directory called "Main" which cannot be edited or deleted.
-- The list of tasks can be displayed first in: nearest, farthest, complete or incomplete.
+- The list of tasks can be displayed first in nearest, farthest, complete or incomplete.
 - You can search for any tasks in the search field.
 - Today's tasks are shown in the user section and in notifications.
 - Tasks, directories and darkmode data are saved to localStorage.